kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3675: Resource Plugin Manager Refactor
+# KEP-3675: Pluggable Resource Management
+Container Compute Interface (CCI) Driver Extension

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good